TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Methodology

 \section{Methodology}

 In this section, we present the methodology for implementing \ours, a surrogate model that learns the transported fluxes of TGLF.
-Figure~\ref{fig:architecture_diagram} (a) provides an overview of \ours: it takes the same 31 physical parameters as \base, then split into 24 parallel branches, each appending the corresponding wavenumber to the input before predicting the transported fluxes contributed by this wavenumber.
+Figure~\ref{fig:architecture_diagram} (a) provides an overview of \ours: it takes the same 31 physical parameters as \base, then splits into 24 parallel branches, each appending the corresponding wavenumber to the input before predicting the transported fluxes contributed by this wavenumber.
+All 24 branches share learnable parameters and receive $k_y$ as a continuous input; the branch count of 24 follows standard TGLF practice for sufficient spectral resolution.
 Figure~\ref{fig:architecture_diagram} (b) illustrates the shared backbone for predicting fluxes at each wavenumber, utilizing an Encoder-Resnet-Decoder structure.
+The shared, $k_y$-continuous mapping across branches is verified in Section~\ref{sec:res:overall} via a wavenumber-grid generalization ablation.

 The remainder of this section is organized as follows.
 Section~\ref{sec:dataset} describes the dataset generation and filtering process.
 Section~\ref{sec:flux_transformation} introduces the principled feature engineering techniques employed.
-Section~\ref{sec:spectral_regularization} explains the implementation of spectral regularization in the loss term.
+Section~\ref{sec:spectral_regularization} explains the implementation of wavenumber regularization in the loss term.
 Finally, Section~\ref{sec:method:BAL} discusses the integration of Bayesian active learning (BAL) with the training pipeline to improve data efficiency.